Actions & Inputs

 Checked vs unchecked

 Checkboxes can be checked or unchecked.
-A Checkbox in a checked state is indicated with an icon that appears in the centre of the checkbox.
+An icon appears in the centre of the checkbox to indicate the checked state.

 Label overflow wrap